oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

 ## Task 2: Edit Language Pack
 You can add language packs to an environment.
 For more information about language packs, see [Understanding Language Packs](https://docs.oracle.com/en-us/iaas/Content/fusion-applications/plan-environment.htm#about-language-packs).
 Note that you can't remove a language pack.

-1. Navigate to the environment details page: Click on the **Oracle Cloud icon** to go to the **Applications Homepage**, click **Fusion Applications**.
+1. Navigate to the environment details page: Click on the **Oracle Cloud icon** to go to the **Applications Homepage**, and click **Fusion Applications**.
 On the **Overview** page, find the environment family for the environment, and then click on any environment name to go to the details page.
 2. Under **Resources**, click **Language packs**.
 3. Click **Install**.
     - Select the check box for the language to include.
 You can add two language packs at a time.